- A principal organizer of Students for a Democratic Society

 In 2004 Hayden endorsed a protest against the "Endless War & Repression" of the "Bush Team," held in New York City during the Republican National Convention from August 29 to September 2.
 To view a list of additional endorsers of this event, click here.

 Addressing the International Socialist Conference

-That same year, Hayden was a guest speaker at an International Socialist Organization event, along with such notables as Noam Chomsky, Marian Wright Edelman, Daniel Ellsberg, Alice Walker, and Howard Zinn.
+In 2004 as well, Hayden was a guest speaker at an International Socialist Organization event, along with such notables as Noam Chomsky, Marian Wright Edelman, Daniel Ellsberg, Alice Walker, and Howard Zinn.